• Skip to primary navigation

 Notes

 Equipment: Use a 9-cavity doughnut pan for standard-sized donuts!
-If you want to make it super easy and more precise, then use a 16-in. decorating bag, cut about one inch off the tip of the bag, and then pipe the dough into each of the 9 cavities of the pan.
-Ideally, you want the cavities to be about ⅔ to ¾ full for a standard-size donut, and then baking will only take 15 minutes.
+If you want to make it super easy and more precise, use a 16-in. decorating bag, cut about one inch off the tip of the bag, and then pipe the dough into each of the 9 cavities of the pan.
+Ideally, you want the cavities to be about ⅔ to ¾ full for a standard-size donut, and baking will only take 15 minutes.

 For thicker donuts than your standard size, use a 6-cavity donut pan and fill it until all batter is used up and equally divided (fill the 6 cavities to the top with dough almost bulging).
 Baking will take 20 to 25 minutes with a 6-cavity donut pan.

-To make these gluten-free doughnuts dairy-free: use coconut butter or coconut oil instead of butter and a coconut or almond milk yogurt alternative
+To make these gluten-free doughnuts dairy-free: use coconut butter or coconut oil instead of butter and a coconut or almond milk yogurt alternative.

 Add your own private notes